-Company's functional currency is Bahraini Dinars ("BD") and the presentation currency is United States Dollars ("US\$").
-All the values are rounded to the nearest US\$ 'OOO, unless otherwise indicated.
+The consolidated financial statement are presented in United States Dollars ("US\$") which is also the Group's functional currency.
+All the values are rounded to the nearest US\$ '000, unless otherwise indicated.

 d) Basis of consolidation

 i) Subsidiaries

 Subsidiaries are entities controlled by the Group.
 The Group controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date on which control commences until the date on which control ceases.